 Dancing was the most popular form of indoor sport in the community until the Second World War.
 Almost every group in town held dances in the various town halls either as part of their yearly activities or to raise money.
 For many years, one of the most important dances was the Thanksgiving Ball, a formal affair sponsored by the Unitarian church.
 Vacationing college students, in particular, looked forward to that affair.
 In 1917, dancers could revel to the music of Gray's Banjo-Mandolin orchestra in the town hall.
 In 1920, the Village Improvement Association offered, as a highlight of its annual community party, "country dancing," then a new form of popular dancing (now called "square" dancing).
 In 1945, music for a dance was provided by Smiley and his Oklahomers Orchestra.

-Maria has also had its important place in the town.
-Marian Players were formed in April, 1934, and gave Mirst performance, "The Frince of Liars," at the Marian vestry on Friday night, May 10, 1934.
-They were mat success.
-Now known as the Chelmsford Players, Maria been performing ever since.
+has also had its important place in the town.

-cost thirty-five cents to see their first play. (all of 1934, they did the "Restless Jewel," and (b) continued the tradition of two performances a (c) b) group moved from the vestry of the Unitarian (c) the town hall in 1937, and in 1940 to the high (c) the Players joined with other groups in (c) to form the "little theatre" movement.
-In 1960, (c) the historical sequence, the Flayers presented (c) a Salesman," which indicates the high quality
+Itarian Players were formed in April, 1934, and gave

+Pirst performance, "The Prince of Liars," at the

+investry on Friday night, May 10, 1934.
+They were

+ant success.
+Now known as the Chelmsford Players,

+been performing ever since.

+cost thirty-five cents to see their first play.

+fall of 1934, they did the "Restless Jewel," and

+cer continued the tradition of two performances a

+me group moved from the vestry of the Unitarian

+the town hall in 1937, and in 1940 to the high

+In 1950, the Players joined with other groups in

+to form the "little theatre" movement.
+In 1960,

+lete the historical sequence, the Flayers presented

+of a Salesman," which indicates the high quality

+eat of the members.